moll/vim-bbye/README.md

 Using
 -----
-Instead of using `:bdelete`, use `:Bdelete`.
+Instead of `:bdelete` and `:bwipeout`, use `:Bdelete` and `:Bwipeout` respectively.
 Fortunately autocomplete helps by sorting `:Bdelete` before its lowercase brother.

 As it's likely you'll be using `:Bdelete` often, make a shortcut to `\q`, for example, to save time.
 Throw this to your `vimrc`:
 ```
 :nnoremap <Leader>q :Bdelete<CR>
 ```

+### Buffer delete vs wipeout
+Vim has two commands for closing a buffer: `:bdelete` and `:bwipeout`.
+The former removes the file from the buffer list, clears its options, variables and mappings.
+However, it remains in the jumplist, so `Ctrl-o` takes you back and reopens the file.
+If that's not what you want, use `:bwipeout` or Bbye's equivalent `:Bwipeout` where you would've used `:bdelete`.

 ### Closing all open buffers and files
 Occasionally you'll want to close all open buffers and files while leaving your pristine window setup as is.
 That's easy.
 Just do:
 ```
 :bufdo :Bdelete
 ```

 ### Aliasing to :Bclose
 If you've used any `Bclose.vim` scripts before and for some reason need the `:Bclose` command to exist, you may make an alias:
 ```
 command! -bang -complete=buffer -nargs=?
 Bclose Bdelete<bang> <args>